d-exclaimation/pioneer/Documentation/guides/features/async-await.md

 let future: EventLoopFuture<String> = promise.futureResult
 ```

-This is a very common logic and you can definitely make an extensions to automatically set this up.
+This is a very common logic and you can definitely make an extension to automatically set this up.

 ```swift
 #if compiler(>=5.5.2) && canImport(_Concurrency)